West Village in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Erected 2001 by City of New York Parks & Recreation.

 Location.
-40° 43.768′ N, 74° 0.347′ W. Marker is in Manhattan, New York, in New York County.
-It is in West Village.
-Marker is on Clarkson Street near Seventh Avenue South, on the left when traveling east.
+Marker has been permanently removed.
+It was located near 40° 43.768′ N, 74° 0.347′ W. Marker was in Manhattan, New York, in New York County.
+It was in West Village.
+It was on Clarkson Street near Seventh Avenue South, on the left when traveling east.
 The pool itself is a part of the Tony Dapolito Recreation Center.
 Touch for map.
-Marker is at or near this postal address: 1 Clarkson St, New York NY 10014, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 1 Clarkson St, New York NY 10014, United States of America.

 Via Forgotten NY, unknown